 I liked him instantly, but I find the fact that he had to give up so much to be able to help a little hard to stomach.
 While working in Dubai, I saw monstrously lavish buildings thrown up into the sky in just a few short months, built with oil money, speculative millions and the suffering of battalions of downtrodden Indian labourers.
 It was done for money and showmanship, and it was done quickly and well.
 There’s none of that here in Miyagi, nor in Iwate, nor any other part of the affected Tohoku region.

 Thankfully, there is Tetsuya, and a few hundred people like him, folk whose altruism and masochistic work ethic have helped recover the land from hopelessness.
 Guys like his similarly-named friend Tatsuya, also from the south of Honshu, who shelved plans to pursue a surfing career in Australia to drive 22 hours across Japan’s largest island to aid his countrymen.
 Initially he planned to stay a month; now he is committing himself for two years.

-He told me this with a beer in his hand as we shivered gently near a barbeque at the volunteer village in Osaki.
+He told me this with a beer in his hand as we shivered gently near a barbecue at the volunteer village in Osaki.
 We toasted his dedication under an open sky, and both silently wished that none of it had happened, and that he’d never had to come here in the first place.

 At 2.47pm on 11th March, about half a minute into the earthquake, Yoko Matsumoto was evacuated from the third floor of her office block and into a public park with hundreds of others in central Sendai.
 The world shook for another 90 seconds, glass cracking, pavements rupturing.
 Soon a tsunami warning would ring out.
 People looked to the sky, the only stable thing around them, and it began to snow.
-It looked as though the earthquake had shaken the flakes from the clouds.
+Yoko said it looked as though the earthquake had shaken the flakes from the clouds.